.Let the Right one

 They teased why I did not get my hair cut?
 Then the oldest boy called David told his fellow bullies to listen to him.
 He smiled at me and said there was a reason I had long hair, such a fragile body and angels face.
 He told his friends that I was really a girl.
 I whispered no, but he was not done.
 He told me to take off my clothes and prove that I was a boy.
 I started crying and pleaded to let me just go home.
-David laughed as he hit me against the shoulder knocking me down.
+David laughed as he hit me on the shoulder knocking me down.
 I got up and slowly took off my clothes while at the end standing in panty style briefs.
 They could clearly see a little bulge in them.
 They all laughed, as they walked away with my clothes.
 I begged them for my clothes, but they just laughed.

 I sneaked home just in briefs and hoped no one would see me.
 When my mom saw me, she was worried and asked me where my clothes were.
 I walked into my room and said I did not want to talk about it.
 I could hear mom was mad outside.
 She was now mad asking where the bullies parents were, and where they proud of her children.
 Then she went on about that I was different and this made me special.
 I hate when she called me special.

 I noticed a bag on my bed.
 I opened it and it was a bunch of things for my hair.
 They were ribbons, hair elastics, clips that were butterflies and a hairband with a flower on top of them.
 They were all girl things.
 I asked mom did she put them there.
 Mum said she has no money to buy me surprises and continued being mad at the bullies.
 I sat on my bed and looked at them.
 They were pretty, but why should I use them?